NOONIE FORTIN

 7 Jan 91:

 USA SSG Tatiana Khaghani Dees, from Congers, NY in Rockland County but originally from Tehran, Iran drowned after stepping backwards off a pier in Dhahran while avoiding moving military cargo.
 She was unable to swim due to all the gear she was wearing.
-She was assigned to the 92nd Military Police Company, 93rd MP Battalion, 14th MP Brigade, V Corps based in Germany.
-Tatiana leaves behind two children.
+She was assigned to the 92nd Military Police Company, 93rd MP Battalion, 14th MP Brigade, V Corps based in Grafenwoehr, Germany.
+Tatiana leaves behind two children: Lena and Joseph.
+On 28 May 12, I received an email from Tatiana's son Joseph.
+He thanked me "for remembering the great women who served our country" and included this photo of his mother.

 Use the buttons below to go to another page.

-HOME IN MEMORY IRAQ AFGHANISTAN OTHER AREAS THE PENTAGON
+HOME IN MEMORY IRAQ AFGHANISTAN OTHER AREAS 11 SEP 01

 OKC DESERT STORM VIETNAM EARLIER WARS